sweekruth17/project-1/README.md

  - npm i
  - npm run dev
  - Then to create schema in mongo DB(open new terminal come to backend path then run : cd DB
- - Before connecting we need a .env file where you have to put the your mongoDB connectin url then run the below command.
+ - Before connecting we need a .env file where you have to put the your mongoDB connection url then run the below command.
  - node db.js

 ## I have deployed it in vercel:(but i have made the project dynamic and vercel supprts only static pages)